neomake/neomake/README.md

 ```viml
 let g:neomake_makeclean_maker = { 'exe': 'make', 'args': ['clean'] }
 ```

+An example of a directory makers is the [cargo] for Rust, which you should run as `:Neomake! cargo`.
+This runs `cargo`, which both installs dependencies (like PHP's composer or Node.js's NVM) and compiles the project by calling `rustc`.

+Another example is [mvn], which is the maker name for Apache Maven, a Java project management tool.
+If you're working on a Java file that is part of a Maven project, you can use the command `:Neomake! mvn` to run the `mvn install` command using Neomake.

 Refer to the inline documentation `:h neomake.txt` for more.